FurkanKambay/ms-cert-exam-parser/README.md

-# MS Certification Exam Parser
+# Microsoft Certification Exam Parser

-This is the first Python program I wrote, I learned the language while working on this.
-My next target is F#.
+> This is my first Python program.
+The code might not be the best.

-Outputs the topics of a Microsoft certification exam into a JSON file. ("Skills measured" section in the exam's webpage)
+Outputs the topics of a Microsoft certification exam into a JSON file.
+(The `Skills measured` section in the exam's webpage)

 [List of all Microsoft Certification Exams](https://www.microsoft.com/en-us/learning/exam-list.aspx)

+## Output

-Example output for the [Python exam](https://www.microsoft.com/en-us/learning/exam-98-381.aspx):
+> Excerpt from the output for the [Python exam](https://www.microsoft.com/en-us/learning/exam-98-381.aspx):

 ```jsonc
 [